awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create-cross-account.md

 1. Sign in to the AWS Management Console with *AccountA* and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the list of Amazon S3 buckets, choose the Amazon S3 bucket where artifacts for your pipelines are stored\.
-This bucket is named codepipeline\-*region*\-*1234567EXAMPLE*, where *region* is the AWS region in which you created the pipeline and *1234567EXAMPLE* is a ten\-digit random number that ensures the bucket name is unique \(for example, *codepipeline\-us\-east\-2\-1234567890*\)\.
+This bucket is named `codepipeline-region-1234567EXAMPLE`, where *region* is the AWS Region in which you created the pipeline and *1234567EXAMPLE* is a ten\-digit random number that ensures the bucket name is unique \(for example, *codepipeline\-us\-east\-2\-1234567890*\)\.

 1. On the detail page for the Amazon S3 bucket, choose **Properties**\.